krzysztofwujs/astro-nano/src/content/blog/03-scaling-ethereum-exploring-optimistic-and-zk-rollups/index.md

 - **Scalability:** By processing transactions off-chain, Optimistic Rollups significantly increase Ethereum's transaction throughput, allowing the network to process more transactions per second.
 - **Cost Efficiency:** By aggregating transactions into batches, the amount of data posted on-chain is reduced, resulting in lower gas fees and more affordable transactions.
-- **EVM compatibility:** Optimistic Rollups are fully compatible with the Ethereum Virtual Machine, making it easy for developers to deploy and manage smart contracts without having to learn new tools or languages.
+- **EVM compatibility:** Optimistic Rollups maintain full compatibility with the Ethereum Virtual Machine, allowing developers to deploy and manage smart contracts seamlessly.
+This eliminates the need to learn new tools or languages, streamlining the development process.

 ### Challenges and Considerations